sfagin89/EC601-Project2/README.md

 My understanding of how the data is pulled from Twitter and then worked with in Python:

-\tIt's pulled as a dictionary.
+It's pulled as a dictionary.
 If you then use the json.dumps() function, it converts the data to a string.

-\tUsing the json.loads() function on that string then converts it back to a dictionary, so the dumps() function from the example isn't needed if you want the value in dictionary format.
+Using the json.loads() function on that string then converts it back to a dictionary, so the dumps() function from the example isn't needed if you want the value in dictionary format.